-brations were based almost entirely on stars $\simeq M5$ and earlier.
+All prior calibrations show significant systematics with spectral type, resulting in inaccurate metallicities for the latest-type dwarfs.
+This is expected, since these calibrations were based almost entirely on stars \simeq M5 and earlier.
 If we remove the stars later than M6 from the sample, all calibrations yield results (as determined by R{ap}^2) consistent with those reported in the respective paper.